know-cujojs/know/src/documents/tutorials/modules/authoring-umd-modules.html.md

 Note that the factory *does not return the exports* in this variation.
 It expects that you'll decorate the provided `exports` object or assign to `module.exports`.

 'Tis the season for wrapping!

-For more cujo.js tutorials, go to http://know.cujojs.com/.

-To get started with cujo.js asap, clone it or download it at http://github.com/cujojs/quickstart/.